tool7/scout/README.md

 # readcube-scout

-A local CLI that gives ReadCube developers and QA engineers a conversational interface into the team's collective domain knowledge.
+A local CLI that gives ReadCube developers and QA engineers a conversational interface into the project(s) domain knowledge.
 It indexes **Git history**, **Jira tickets**, and **source code** across a configurable set of projects into a local SQLite database, and exposes them as three read-only query commands — nothing leaves your machine.

 **Primary use cases:**